Compute

 SMN Topic

-Select a user-defined SMN topic.
-For details about how to customize SMN topics, see Creating a Topic in the Simple Message Notification User Guide.
+Select a custom SMN topic.
+For how to create a custom SMN topic, see Creating a Topic.

 Enable Checkpointing